open-metadata/OpenMetadata/docs/overview/roadmap.md

 If you would like to prioritize any feature or would like to add a new feature that is not in our roadmap yet, please file an Issue on [Github](https://github.com/open-metadata/OpenMetadata/issues) or ping us on [Slack](https://slack.open-metadata.org).

+Please check our [Releases page](releases.md) to see all the features we shipped so far.

 ## Roadmap

 ## 0.9.2 Release - Apr 20th, 2022